 \begin{definition} Let $\Delta$ be a subgroup of a countable group $\Gamma$.
 The \textbf{Schlichting completion} of $\Gamma$ with respect to $\Delta$ is the closure of $\Gamma$ in the symmetric group of $\Gamma /\Delta$. \end{definition}

 This notion was introduced by Schlichting when $\Delta$ was \emph{commensurated} in $\Gamma$, and he proved that the completion is then a locally compact group \cite{MR583752}.

 Note that the Schlichting completion of a group $\Gamma$ comes with a canonical map from $\Gamma$ with dense image.
-This map will always be clear from the context, so we won't explicitely write it down.
+This map will always be clear from the context, so we will not explicitely write it down.

 We will now define concrete representations of the Schlichting completions of $\mathfrak S_{(\infty)}$ with respect to the subgroups that we found in the above section.
-We will often make use of the following fact without further mention: if $G$ and $H$ be Polish groups and $\pi\colon G\to H$ is an embedding of topological groups, then $\pi$ has closed image (see \cite[Prop.
+We will often make use of the following fact without further mention: if $G$ and $H$ are Polish groups and $\pi\colon G\to H$ is an embedding of topological groups, then $\pi$ has closed image (see \cite[Prop.
 2.2.1]{MR2455198}).

 Let us start with item \eqref{eq: finite biindex transitive} from Theorem \ref{thm: classification maximal proper infinite index}.

 \begin{proposition} Let $\Delta$ be a maximal proper subgroup of $\mathfrak S_{(\infty)}$, and assume that $\Delta$ has infinite index and biindex $k+1$.
 Then the Schlichting completion of $\mathfrak S_{(\infty)}$ with respect ot $\Delta$ is $\mathfrak S_\infty$.
 In particular, $\mathfrak S_{(\infty)}$ is a normal subgroup of its Schlichting completion with respect to $\Delta$. \end{proposition} \begin{proof} By Theorem \ref{thm: classification maximal proper infinite index} we know that $\Delta$ is the stabilizer of a subset of $\N$ of cardinality $k$.
 Denote by $[\N]_k$ the set of subsets of $\N$ of cardinality $k$.
 Then $\mathfrak S_{(\infty)}$ acts transitively on $[\N]_k$, so we can identify $\mathfrak S_{(\infty)}/\Delta$ to $[\N]_k$ and the $\mathfrak S_{(\infty)}$-action on $\mathfrak S_{(\infty)}/\Delta$ extends to the natural $\mathfrak S_\infty$-action on $[\N]_k$.
 Denote by $\pi_k: \mathfrak S_\infty\to \mathfrak S([\N]_k)$ the associated continuous group morphism.